MaxV6ft4/Election_Analysis/README.md

 The analytics of the election show that:

 - The total number of votes cast in the election was 369,711.
-- There were three candidates running:
+- There was a total of three candidates:
     - Charles Casper Stockham
     - Diana DeGette
     - Raymon Anthony Doane